 - Create a page if it's for everyone

-- Make sure more than one person, preferably your faculty advisor, is an administrator
+- Make sure more than one person, preferably including your faculty advisor, is an administrator as well as Mary.

 Websites are a great way to distribute information to current and potential members.
 The standard for UAF student organizations is to create a website through Google sites using your alaska.edu account.

 Websites need to be regularly updated.
-If your website hasn't been updated in over a year and has spelling and punctuation errors, your student organization is not going to make a good impression.
-SOM reserves the right to remove links to your website from our site if a student organization site is not being well-maintained.
+If your website hasn't been updated in over a year and has spelling and punctuation errors, your student organization will not make a good impression.
+CBSM reserves the right to remove links to your website from our site if a student organization site is not being well-maintained.

-UA is an AA/EO employer and educational institution and prohibits illegal discrimination against any individual: www.alaska.edu/titleIXcompliance/nondiscrimination.
+UA is an AA/EO employer and educational institution and prohibits illegal discrimination against any individual: Notice of Nondiscrimination.